 ✅ What is a terminal illness benefit$?

-Terminal Illness benefit$ pays out a lump sum amount to the policyholder if they are diagnosed with an end-stage illness and are expected to die within 12 months.
-This additional benefit provides cover for an unforeseen disease that is not curable.
+Terminal Illness$ benefit pays out a lump sum amount to the policyholder if they are diagnosed with an end-stage illness and are expected to die within 12 months.
+This additional benefit provides cover for an unforeseen disease which is not curable.

 ✅ Does term insurance covers death outside India?